wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==

+= 2.9.4 =
+* Added new action box type - Contact Form 7 box
+* Added a number of action and filter hooks for extending the plugin :)
+* Added options for setting the input field labels of integrated mailing list providers

 = 2.9.3 =
 * Replaced the hook used to call the main action box from template_redirect to wp hook.